kanopi/kanopi-pack/Readme.md

 ## Section: `styles`
 Style configuration options, especially related to StyleLint.
-By default, it uses the `stylelint-config-property-sort-order-smacss` ruleset and the Order package is installed.
+By default, it uses the `stylelint-config-property-sort-order-smacss` order (Order package is installed) and a number of sensible rules common at Kanopi.
 Due to the default, configuration options are set relative to this modules path, and if you plan to install and extend a different ruleset, configure `styleLintConfigBaseDir` to the package/project root directory.
 Additionally, to ignore file globs, you must set a `.stylelintignore` in the package/project root directory.

 ### Strucutre